ClusterCockpit/cc-metric-collector/README.md

 }
 ```

 All available collectors are listed in the above JSON.
-There are currently two sinks supported `influxdb` and `stdout`.
+There are currently three sinks supported `influxdb`, `nats` and `stdout`.
 The `interval` defines how often the metrics should be read and send to the sink.
 The `duration` tells collectors how long one measurement has to take.
 An example for this is the `likwid` collector which starts the hardware performance counter, waits for `duration` seconds and stops the counters again.
 For most systems, the `likwid` collector has to do two measurements, thus `interval` must be larger than two times `duration`.